banderlog/opencv-python-inference-engine/README.md

 1. Download releases of [dldt](https://github.com/opencv/dldt/releases), [opencv](https://github.com/opencv/opencv/releases) and [ffmpeg](https://github.com/FFmpeg/FFmpeg/releases) (or clone their repos)
 2. Unpack archives to `dldt`,`opencv` and `ffmpeg` folders.

-3. You'll need to get 3rd party `ade` code for dldt of certain commit (as in original dldt repo):
+3. You'll need to get 3rd party `ade` code for dldt of certain commit (if you did not download a `sources_with_submodules`, they are avaliable from v2019_R2):

 ```bash
 cd dldt/inference-engine/thirdparty/ade